jaythrash/jaythrash.github.io/_posts/2014-12-16-podcast-appearances.markdown

 * [iPhreaks Ep.
 078](http://devchat.tv/iphreaks/078-iphreaks-show-skinny-controllers-with-jay-thrash): This opportunity came about as a result of my buddy [Alondo Brewington] who asked if I'd be interested in joining his fellow co-hosts of iPhreaks for an episode or two.
 In this first appearance, we had a lively discussion on the importance of reducing the complexity of your View Controllers and techniques for accomplishing that goal.

+* [iPhreaks Ep.
+085](http://devchat.tv/iphreaks/085-iphreaks-show-prototyping-with-jay-thrash): For my second appearance on iPhreaks, we covered prototyping and its valuable role in the app development process.
+Check the show notes for some of my favorite prototyping tools (both analog and digital).

 [Recorded in the hallways]: https://www.flickr.com/photos/abunur/15181013796/in/set-72157646769297156

 [ViewController talk at 360iDev]: http://jaythrash.com/blog/2014/08/25/building-better-viewcontrollers